 Calado (or Callado) is a distinctive feature of our Barong Tagalog.
-This is a well known Lumban style of embroidery (Burdang Lumban) in which fibers are pulled out from the fabric to reduce the fiber count and the remaining intact fibers are then stitched up to make intricate lacy designs (open thread work).
-Calado is used to elaborate designs by filling up the spaces between solid design elements.
+This is a well known Lumban style of embroidery (Burdang Lumban) in which the fibers are pulled out from the fabric to reduce the fiber count and the remaining intact fibers are then stitched together into a variety of open thread work patterns.

 SOME OF OUR CALADO STYLES